sagedemage/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 # Theme 1.0: Project Setup
 ## Overview

-Our objective is to establish a highly visible web presence using lean and agile principles to quickly and effectively develop a strong foundation for our web project.
-By completing the initiatives outlined in this theme, we can establish a solid foundation that ensures our web page meets our business requirements throughout the life of the project, setting us up for long-term success.
+The objective is to complete the project within time, budget, and scope.
+For this to happen, we need to utilize agile and lean principles.
+We will use automation to help us improve the efficiency of project management.
+By following the initiatives, we can create a web page that meets the business requirements for the company.
+Project management will have to involve communication in order for the project to be successful.

 ## Initiative(s)

 * [Develop initial project documentation to establish a clear project scope.](initiatives/documentation_initiative.md)